Otena Lodge History

 During 1956 the first Lodge patch for wear on the right pocket flap of the Scout uniform was designed and sold to members in the Lodge for thirty-five cents each.
 The patch was designed by Dabney Kennedy after seeing them at an Area meeting.
 This first pocket flap had a white background with a black border.
 Across the top of the patch was a red arrow pointed to the left with the word "Otena" inscribed on through the arrow.
 Below this was a teepee with "295" in the center.
 A "W" was located on each side of the teepee with one inside the teepee just above the "295."
 Feathers formed the bottom border of the flap.

-had a black border and a blue background with twenty feathers hanging from
+border and a blue background with twenty feathers

-kept on the design from the old patch but moved to the left side of the
+design from the old patch but moved to the left side

 Later, both Brotherhood and Vigil patches were designed for the lodge.
 Here are the last patches used in the lodge for Brotherhood and Vigil members.